-Whether you’re a seasoned two finger scroll user or just getting started with the operating system, let us guide you to fix the two finger scroll not working windows 10 issue and look at helpful tips and advice along the way.
+Whether you’re a seasoned two-finger scroll user or just getting started with the operating system, let us guide you to fix the two-finger scroll not working Windows 10 issue and look at helpful tips and advice.

 How Two Finger Scroll Works In Windows 10

 To use two-finger scrolling in Windows 10, you need a touchpad that supports multi-finger gestures.
 If your touchpad doesn’t support two-finger scrolling, you won’t be able to use this feature.

 - Open the Start menu and type “Mouse & touchpad settings” in the search bar.
 Click on “Mouse & touchpad settings” to open the settings window.

 - In the settings window, click the “Additional mouse options” link under the Related Settings section.
 Click on the “Touchpad” tab in the Mouse Properties window.

 - You should see an option to enable or disable two-finger scrolling in the Touchpad tab.
 If the option is available, toggle it on to enable two-finger scrolling.
 If the option is unavailable, your touchpad doesn’t support this feature.
 Once two-finger scrolling is enabled, you can scroll up and down on your touchpad with two fingers.

 Once in a while, Two Finger Scroll not working error is caused because Two Finger Scroll is crippled in mouse settings, and empowering these choices will fix the issue.
 The occurrences when touchpad parchment quits working, as a rule, happen after Windows refreshes or because of different issues now and again.